Hokkien culture: Writing system

-In terms of writing systems, Hokkien gained one as early as the first half of 16th century (Ming Dynasty) - with the play Tale of the Lychee Mirror (荔鏡記 (Nāi-kèng-kì)), which is fairly popular among Hoklo people even to this day.
-Later in 18th century, Koa-á books, a form of vernacular Hokkien literature, gained popularity and attempted to use Chinese characters to write the Hokkien language.
+In terms of writing systems, Hokkien gained one as early as the first half of the 16th century (Ming dynasty)—with the play Tale of the Lychee Mirror (荔鏡記 (Nāi-kèng-kì)), which is fairly popular among the Hoklo people even to this day.
+Later in the 18th century, Koa-á books, a form of vernacular Hokkien literature, gained popularity and attempted to use Chinese characters to write the Hokkien language.
 Written Hokkien saw further development in 19th century.
-At that period, Presbyterian Christian sought to spread Presbyterianism in the Hokkien region and devised the "Pe̍h-ōe-jī" - a Hokkien writing system that uses Latin alphabets - in Amoy (known as "Xiamen" in Mandarin), Hokkien.
+At that period, Presbyterian Christians sought to spread Presbyterianism in the Hokkien region and devised the "Pe̍h-ōe-jī"—a Hokkien writing system that uses the Latin alphabet—in Amoy (known as "Xiamen" in Mandarin).

 Japan, while colonizing Taiwan, also developed the Taiwanese kana writing system.

 Architecture

 The traditional architectural style of Hoklo people is largely similar to those of surrounding Han Chinese groups.
 There are, however, several features that are unique or mostly unique to Hoklo-made buildings, making many traditional buildings in Hokkien and Taiwan visually distinctive from those outside the region.
 Traditional Hokkien architecture has been noted for: (1) Swallowtail roof (Pe̍h-ōe-jī: ìnn-bé-tsiah; Traditional Chinese: 燕尾脊, literally "swallowtail ridge"), which refers to a roof that has an upward-curving ridge shaped like the tail of a swallow.
 The degree of curving may vary.
-The "swallowtail" in question can be single- or double-layered and is typically decorated with a large amount of colorful carvings; (2) Cut porcelain carving (剪瓷雕 (Tsián-huî-tiau)), which is seen also in Vietnamese architecture - Traditionally, Hoklo porcelain artists gather small, colored porcelain artifacts, cut and grind them into small fragments, and then paste these fragments onto sculptures attached to buildings.
+The "swallowtail" in question can be single- or double-layered and is typically decorated with a large amount of colorful carvings; (2) Cut porcelain carving (剪瓷雕 (Tsián-huî-tiau)), which is seen also in Vietnamese architecture—Traditionally, Hoklo porcelain artists gather small, colored porcelain artifacts, cut and grind them into small fragments, and then paste these fragments onto sculptures attached to buildings.
 This art is frequently used on the ridges, window frames, and doors of temples and larger residence, often together with swallowtail roof.